orbs-network/orbs-contract-sdk/README.md

 }
 ```

-To increment the counter by 75, please type in the terminal:
+To increment the counter by 75, for example, please type in the terminal:
 ```
+// sending
-gamma-cli send-tx -i add-25.json gamma-cli send-tx -i add-25.json gamma-cli send-tx -i add-25.json
+gamma-cli send-tx -i add-25.json -signer user1
+gamma-cli send-tx -i add-25.json -signer user1
+gamma-cli send-tx -i add-25.json -signer user1
 ```
 >  `send-tx` is used when the smart contract method may change contract's state.
    The transaction will be added to the blockchain under consensus.
+>  `user 1`, from orbs-test-keys.json file, represent the private key that signed the transaction.

 ### 4. Read the counter value